LosAngelesDataProject/LADP/README.md

 For any queries or suggestions, please open an issue in this repository or contact us directly at AbeRuelas10swe@gmail.com.

 Join us in our endeavor to leverage technology for the betterment of Los Angeles!

+## How to run locally
+npm i
+npm run dev